Avala Tower: Reconstruction

 The idea of the tower's reconstruction at the same place it was destroyed originated from the Journalists' Association of Serbia in October 2002.
 In the early 2004, Radio Television Serbia (RTS) joined in with the media promotion of the project and commenced a series of fund-raising events in order to collect money for the construction.
 The project was endorsed and supported by numerous media, painters, writers, actors, musicians, athletes and businessmen.
 It is estimated that a million people, through various activities, supported the project.

 An agreement regarding its construction was signed by Dušan Basara, director of the construction sector of the Ratko Mitrović Company – which was in charge of the construction of the tower – and general director of RTS, Aleksandar Tijanić.
 Many fund-raising events have been held for the collection of funds so a new tower can be constructed.
 One of the first was a match between Serbian grand slam-winning tennis players Ana Ivanovic and Novak Djokovic.
 All the proceeds went to the Avala Tower fund.
 Ceca Ražnatović (a Serbian folk singer) held a concert on 15 June 2006, with all the proceeds going to the Avala Tower fund.
 RTS ran commercials for donations to rebuild the tower.
 According to a December 2006 report, when it was announced that the construction of a new Avala Tower would commence that same month, over €1 million was collected through fund-raising and donations.

-As the NATO used projectiles with depleted uranium, the military first conducted surveys to check for the contamination of the debris, before giving the green light for construction works.
 Clearing of the site began on 21 June 2005.
 Over one million tons of rubble was removed.
 Seismic survey followed and the construction works started on 21 December 2006.
 Initially, completion of the new tower was expected in August 2008, but construction works were severely delayed.
 The opening date was pushed back to 29 April 2009, the tenth anniversary of its destruction.
 Radio Television Serbia reported on 23 October 2009 that the tower had been completed.

 The rebuilt tower was opened on 21 April 2010 and with 204.68 m, it is 2 m higher than the demolished one.
 Materials used include 5,880 tons of concrete and 500 tons of reinforcement bars.
 The height of the reinforced concrete section is 136.65 m, while the steel antenna construction, and the antenna itself, are 68 m tall.